WeMakeDevs/github-tutorial/README.md

 - Thank you Kunal .
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
+- Making another changes . so tomoroww is my ct but i haven't read anything